OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.ContentLocalization/README.md

 ### Setting the cookie

-By default, switching cultures does not set the localization cookie.
-To set the cookie, you must enable the SetCookie setting under
-`Configuration/Settings/ContentCulturePicker` admin menu.
+To disable setting the Culture cookie when switching cultures, a setting exists under the `Configuration/Settings/ContentCulturePicker` admin menu.

 #### Recipe Step
-The cookie can be enabled during recipes using the settings step.
+The cookie can be set during recipes using the settings step.
 Here is a sample step:

 ``` json
 {